 You now have two tools to help you along your journey to being debt-free, a budget and your debt snowball strategy.

-Before you get started, I highly recommend you take your first few months of cash flow (or around $1000) and put into a standalone savings account.
+Before you get started, I highly recommend you take your first few months of cash flow (or around $1000) and put it into a standalone savings account.
 This will be for one of your emergency funds, which will allow you to bounce back from any curveballs life throws at you while you’re paying off your debt (you know, fun stuff like a new water heater, car repairs, etc.).

-Do you you have any tips for someone trying to get their debt snowball strategy rolling?
+Do you have any tips for someone trying to get their debt snowball strategy rolling?